Chart Color Schemes

 An assessment of population growth drivers in Riverhills reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Riverhills' population, as of November 2025, is approximately 4,265.
-This figure represents a growth of 144 people since the 2021 Census, which recorded a population of 4,121.
-The increase is inferred from ABS estimated resident population data for June 2024 and validated new addresses after the Census date.
-Riverhills' population density is around 1,956 persons per square kilometer, exceeding national averages assessed by AreaSearch.
-Between 2021 and 2025, Riverhills grew by 3.5%, outperforming its SA3 area's growth rate of 2.9%.
-Natural growth contributed approximately 67.7% to the overall population increase during this period.
+Riverhills' population is approximately 4,265 as of November 2025.
+This figure represents an increase of 144 people, a growth rate of 3.5%, since the 2021 Census which recorded a population of 4,121.
+This change is inferred from the estimated resident population of 4,265 reported by the ABS in June 2024 and an additional one validated new address since the Census date.
+The population density stands at 1,956 persons per square kilometer, exceeding the national average assessed by AreaSearch.
+Riverhills' growth rate of 3.5% since the 2021 census outpaces the SA3 area's growth rate of 2.9%, positioning it as a region leader in population increase.
+Natural growth contributed approximately 67.7% to overall population gains during recent periods.

 Frequently Asked Questions - Population